BiAPoL/napari-clusters-plotter/README.md

 ![](https://github.com/BiAPoL/napari-clusters-plotter/raw/main/images/kmeans_clusters_plot.png)

 ## Installation
+### Devbio-napari installation
+The easiest way to install this plugin is to install the [devbio-napari](https://github.com/haesleinhuepf/devbio-napari) library.
+This library installs napari alongside many other useful plugins, including the napari-cluster-plotter.
+We recommend this library as it is not only the easiest way to install the napari-cluster-plotter, but it includes plugins for segmentation and measurement, which we don't provide.
+There are detailed installation instructions on the [napari-hub-page](https://www.napari-hub.org/plugins/devbio-napari) if you have any problems installing it.
+In case you want to have a minimal installation of our plugin you can find other installation options below.

+### Minimal installation
 * Get a python environment, e.g. via [mini-conda](https://docs.conda.io/en/latest/miniconda.html).
   If you never used python/conda environments before, please follow the instructions [here](https://mpicbg-scicomp.github.io/ipf_howtoguides/guides/Python_Conda_Environments) first.
 It is recommended to